lubauss/ChatENP/README.md

 ### Using the App

 - **Upload your documents:** In the sidebar, you can upload your PDF documents that will be used as the knowledge base for answering queries.
-Enter a Pinecone namespace and click on "Process".
+Enter a Pinecone namespace and click on "Process ⚙️".
 The app will then extract the text from the uploaded PDFs, create embeddings for the text, and store these embeddings in a Pinecone index.

 - **Choose a namespace to query:** In the sidebar, you can select the namespace from which you want to retrieve information.
 The namespaces correspond to the different document sets you've uploaded.